noahehall/theBookOfNoah/linux/docker/docker.md

       - expoose the Swarm API
         - used to control/inspect a swarm cluster
         - is an extension to the docker remote API
-          - i.e. any docker client can coonnect directly to a swarm endpoint and treat a cluster as if it were a single machine
+          - i.e. any docker client can connect directly to a swarm endpoint and treat a cluster as if it were a single machine
             - e.g. run docker compose on a swarm cluster as if it were a single machine